0davidog/CI_PP5_VideoDrome/README.md

 # VideoDrome

+<em>"Explore a vast collection of new and used DVDs, Blu-rays, and 4k Ultra HD films spanning the realms of horror, sci-fi, thriller and classic cinema.
+From cult favorites to timeless classics, find your next movie obsession at our online store today."</em>

-VideoDrome is an ecommerce website dedicated to the sale of genre and cult films on blu-ray, DVD or UHD.
+VideoDrome is an ecommerce website dedicated to the sale of genre, cult and classic films on physical media such as blu-ray, DVD or UHD.

 ## Live Site

-The live app is hosted on ther Heroku platform.
+The live app is hosted on the Heroku platform.
 More details on how the project was deployed can be found below [here]().

 [Heroku Link](https://videodrome-ff881eaa1b51.herokuapp.com/)